 English teachers are starting to see demand in business English such as in language schools in Brazil.
 The majority of the work is found in Rio de Janeiro, São Paulo, and Brasília.
 Finding work in Brazil is not difficult but the visa process makes it a bit challenging.

-The requirements for teaching English in Brazil is a minimum of a TEFL certificate.
-A Bachelor’s degree is not needed.
-But of course, it can get you a higher earning potential.
+The requirement for teaching English in Brazil is a minimum of a TEFL certificate.
+Although a Bachelor’s degree is not needed to teach in Brazil, it can of course help you achieve a higher earning potential.

 Teaching English in Brazil is like a big multicultural fusion.
 It’s a nice place to live.
 It has sandy beaches, the Amazon rainforest, and of course, Carnival.
 It also may be a possible global economic engine of the future.

 Lots of people will say teaching English in Brazil can’t be done.
 The main reason is that it’s extremely difficult to find an employer to sponsor a work visa.
 In short, schools don’t want to do all the paperwork, costs, and hassle of sponsoring foreign teachers.

 Unfortunately, there are a lot of teachers who work illegally in Brazil on tourist visas (which we do not recommend).
 They go there and find employment.
 But every 90 days, they renew their tourist visa by doing border runs.
 It’s a bit of a conundrum of sorts.
 You need to get sponsored for a work visa.
 But you need a work visa for employment.

 Despite the visa confusion, hiring typically slows down between Christmas and Carnival (mid to late February/early March).
 Otherwise, it’s usually a good time to get hired.
 If the work visa isn’t putting you off from teaching English in Brazil, here are some of the schools you can work at as shown on Google Maps.